k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 In addition to populating these details, you shall turn it on by setting the 'ENABLED' property to 'true', in the section of the chosen Secrets Management provider.

-Following are the config attributes required for each Secrets Management provider:
+Following are the config.ini attributes required for each Secrets Management provider:

 #### AWS Secrets Manager